 Any reason to have a party is a good enough reason for me.
 More people celebrate the New Year around the world than any other holiday.
 But that doesn’t mean that we all celebrate it in the same way!

 Some deliver strange twists that can leave other cultures scratching their heads.
 But regardless of cultural differences, I believe we should all be happy and bring the noise in our own time and own way.

 Nevertheless, it’s fun to celebrate all the interesting ways people will be ringing in the New Year around the world.
 And who knows?
 Maybe we can find something fun to adopt into our own personal traditions.

-- New Year’s Home Traditions
+- New Year’s Eve Food Traditions

 England: For good fortune in the newly arrived year, Brits believe the first guest to enter through the front door should be a young, dark-headed male bearing gifts such as bread (to be full), salt (to be wealthy) and coal (to stay warm).